CYBAVO/sofa_mock_server/README.md

 > Refer to [here](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) for more detailed currency definitions
 >
 > The * mark represents the definition of pseudo-cryptocurrency in the CYBAVO SOFA system
+>
+> KOVAN is PoA testnet for Ethereum.

 ##### [Back to top](#table-of-contents)